Marlontchu/VornForecast/README.md

 ## Why it's different

-- **Predictive, not retrospective.** A live **Safe-to-Spend** figure plus a multi-month forecast, a what-if simulator and affordability checks — while most finance apps only categorise the past.
+- **Predictive, not retrospective.** A live **Safe-to-Spend** figure plus a multi-month forecast, a what-if simulator and affordability checks, while most finance apps only categorise the past.
 - **Privacy-first, no bank login.** Without an account, **all your data stays on your device**.
   A free cloud sync is optional; the AI features are opt-in.
-- **Calm as a design principle.** A quiet, precise interface — the opposite of loud fintech UIs.
+- **Calm as a design principle.** A quiet, precise interface, so the opposite of loud fintech UIs.

 ## Core features

-- **Safe-to-Spend + Forecast** — how much is free until your next income, and the projected value for the coming months.
+- **Safe-to-Spend + Forecast** - how much is free until your next income, and the projected value for the coming months.
-- **Accounts, money events, goals & reserves** — plan recurring income/expenses, savings goals and protected buffers; the app projects your balance and goals over time.
+- **Accounts, money events, goals & reserves** - plan recurring income/expenses, savings goals and protected buffers; the app projects your balance and goals over time.
-- **AI Coach & AI Import** *(Plus)* — a calm financial coach, and turn a screenshot/receipt into bookings automatically.
+- **AI Coach & AI Import** *(Plus)* - a calm financial coach, and turn a screenshot/receipt into bookings automatically.
-- **Monthly review & stats** — a quiet, non-gamified look back at the previous month.
+- **Monthly review & stats** - a quiet, non-gamified look back at the previous month.
-- **Installable PWA** — works offline, on phone and desktop.
+- **Installable PWA** - works offline, on phone and desktop.

 ## Tech (high level)